Loading...

 3. Calculate merit pay increases

-But remember, your goal should be retaining the highest number of people, rewarding employees fairly, and keeping them happy.
+Still, don’t forget your goal should be retaining the highest number of people, rewarding employees fairly, and keeping them happy.
 Consult with your accounting department and model each merit increase to see if it’s sustainable.

-4. Implement your merit pay increase policy
+4. Implement your merit increase salary policy

 Once you have everything in place, explain your new reward system to your employees.
 Everyone needs to understand it and know who to turn to if they have questions or feedback.

-Once you’ve put your merit pay policy into action, use analytics to track its impact.
+Once you’ve put your merit raise policy into action, use analytics to track its impact.
 For instance, you can monitor quantitative data like retention rate, eNPS (employee Net Promoter Score), and business growth.
 You should also consider more qualitative data from employee surveys.
 With people enablement software like Leapsome, you can automate data collection, accessing powerful analytics and actionable insights.

 Additionally, consider developing a career path framework to show employees what skills to focus on and how to improve performance and reach the next career stage.
 Show your people exactly what they need to do to get a merit increase.
 Otherwise, they won’t know your expectations and may stop trying.